-1,2,3,4, I declare a penny war...Yourtown Elementary is off to the races!
-A penny war, or coin drive, is an ever popular school, PTA or PTO fundraiser.
+1,2,3,4; I declare a penny war...Yourtown Elementary is off to the races!
+A penny war, or coin drive, is an ever-popular school, PTA, or PTO fundraiser.
 This year, it can be more impactful than ever.
-As we recently discussed in our webinar, How PTAs Are Beating Fundraising Goals, there is a national coin shortage so you may be having second thoughts about running your coin drive.
-However, Alecia Whittaker Pace, an author and New York school PTA leader, points out that this fundraiser is actually a good way to get coins back in to circulation: people have coins sitting at home that they likely won’t go drop off at their bank but if you turn it in to a competition, those coins are getting put back in to circulation.
+As we recently discussed in our webinar, How PTAs Are Beating Fundraising Goals, there is a national coin shortage, so you may have second thoughts about running your coin drive.
+However, Alecia Whittaker Pace, an author, and New York school PTA leader, points out that this fundraiser is actually a good way to get coins back into circulation: people have coins sitting at home that they likely won’t go drop off at their bank, but if you turn it into a competition, those coins are getting put back into circulation.

 So how do you run a penny war?
 It is easy.